Flea Market Insurance

 What Does Flea Market Insurance Cover?

-Flea market vendors typically need short-term insurance coverage for the duration of the flea market at which they sell their products.
-Your flea market vendor insurance should cover:
+Flea market vendors typically need short-term insurance coverage for the duration of the venue at which they sell their products.
+Your flea market vendor insurance may include many or all of the following types of coverage:

-Property insurance: Flea market vendor property insurance covers physical damage to your booth, cart, or other aspects of the physical selling space that you own.
-It also covers damage to your products and equipment (computers, cash registers, etc.) if they are damaged by fire, theft, vandalism, severe weather, and other covered perils.
+• Commercial property insurance: This covers damage to your booth, cart, and the physical selling space you own, as well as damage to your products and equipment (e.g., computers, cash registers, etc.) if it gets lost or damaged by fire, theft, vandalism, etc.

-Inland marine insurance: This protects your equipment, stock, tools, signage, and any other items that you use for flea market sales from theft, loss, or damage while they are in transit to and from flea markets.
+• Inland marine insurance: This protects your equipment, stock, tools, signage, and other items you use for flea market sales from theft, loss, or damage while they're in transit to and from flea markets.

 business